startupheroes/startupheroes-codestyle/README.md

  * Restart IntelliJ if it's running.
  * Open IntelliJ Project Settings -> Code Styles, change the code style for the project to the one you want.
+ * Open IntelliJ Project Settings -> Inspections, change the inspection for the project to the one you want.